-Several federal and state legislative matters with the potential to further impact College finances for fiscal year 2020 are listed below.
-While the outcomes of these legislative topics may be currently unknown, efforts have been made to recognize and address each of these issues in the Fiscal Year 2020 Budget.
+Several societal, federal and state legislative matters with the potential to further impact College finances for fiscal year 2021 are listed below.
+While the outcomes of these legislative topics may be currently unknown, efforts have been made to recognize and address each of these issues in the Fiscal Year 2021 Budget.

-- State of Illinois budget uncertainty and funding of higher education - State funding appropriated by ICCB - Federal funding for programs such as PELL, Perkins, and Adult Education - Development and implementation of higher education performance standards
+- COVID-19 and its impact on enrollment, state revenue and property tax collections - State of Illinois budget uncertainty and funding of higher education - State funding appropriated by ICCB - Federal funding for programs such as PELL, Perkins, and Adult Education - Development and implementation of higher education performance standards